 In the mid 1970's, MIU acquired a large central mainframe computer system which is still in use there in updated form, along with hundreds of smaller computers, all state of the art.

-Dr. Robert Keith Wallace, aka, "Keith Wallace", was the founding President of Maharishi International University.
-He had just graduated from UCLA, and then Harvard Medical School with a doctoral degree in physiology, and was already world famous for having published research in Science, Scientific American, and other respected journals and magazines, on the TM technique, and had announced the discovery of a 4th major state of human consciousness beyond waking, dreaming, and sleeping in science journals.
+Dr. Robert Keith Wallace, aka, "Keith Wallace", was the founding President of Maharishi International University who had just graduated from UCLA and then Harvard Medical School with a doctoral degree in physiology, and was already world famous for having published research in Science, Scientific American, and other respected journals and magazines, on the TM technique, and had announced the discovery of a 4th major state of human consciousness beyond waking, dreaming, and sleeping in science journals.
 This was the 4th state of consciousness, or "transcendental consciousness", aka "samadhi", which one normally or eventually experiences during TM.